larspensjo/Logonaut/doc/Plan.TabbedInterface.md

 *   **Details:**
     *   Add `ContextMenu` to `TabItem.Header` `DataTemplate`.
     *   Bind `MenuItem` commands to commands in `TabViewModel` or `MainViewModel`.
-    *   Commands: Close, Close Others, Reload (for file tabs), Copy Path.
+    *   Commands: Close, Close Others, Reload (for file tabs, if snapshot behavior isn't always desired), Copy Path/Identifier.
 *   **Impact:** Improved tab management.
 *   **Testing:** Verify context menu commands work as expected.

 ### Step 5.2: Visual Indication for File Changes in Inactive Tabs
 *   **Action:** (Future Idea) Add a small visual cue (e.g., a dot on the tab header) if an inactive file-based tab's underlying file has changed on disk since it was last active.
 *   **Details:**
-    *   This would require `TabViewModel`s for inactive file tabs to periodically (or via `FileSystemWatcher`) check `LastWriteTime` of their file.
+    *   This would require `TabViewModel`s for inactive file tabs to periodically (or via `FileSystemWatcher`, carefully managed to avoid resource overuse) check `LastWriteTime` of their file.
     *   If changed, set a boolean flag `HasUnseenChanges` on `TabViewModel`.
     *   Bind this flag to a visual element in the tab header template.
-    *   When tab is activated, flag is cleared, and `PrepareAndGetInitialLinesAsync` needs to be smart about handling new content (e.g., tailing from last known good position, or offering a full reload).
+    *   When tab is activated, flag is cleared, and `ActivateAsync` (which calls `PrepareAndGetInitialLinesAsync`) needs to handle new content (e.g., by reading the whole file again, or more complex diffing/tailing from last known good position.
+The file reset mechanism might cover some of this if the change is a truncation).
 *   **Impact:** Users are aware of updates in background tabs.
 *   **Testing:** Modify a file for an inactive tab; indicator appears.
 Activate tab; content updates and indicator clears.